cniblock/Walking-Anglesey/README.md

 ### 7. **Test Coverage**
 - Reviewed and updated the automated and manual tests to ensure they cover all key functionalities, especially CRUD operations.
 - Documented all tests in the README, including descriptions of the tests and their results.

+### 8. **Table of Contents Added**
+- Added a Table of Contents to the README.md file to improve navigation and provide a clear structure.
+- The Table of Contents links directly to key sections such as User Experience, Features, Testing, and more, making it easier for users to find relevant information quickly.

 ---